jo-yie/day34w/README.md

 - Basic Styling with Bootstrap
-- Calling an (External Weather API)[https://openweathermap.org/current] Using HttpClient Based on User Input
+- Calling an [External Weather API](https://openweathermap.org/current) Using HttpClient Based on User Input

 Todo:
 - More graceful error handling when API call doesn't recognise a city name
+- Hide API key with environment variables